 2. Enter the search strategy you created in step 1 into the EBSCO suite of databases (linked below) to search for the scholarly conversation related to your research question.

-The "shortcut" is to search for the article title in the Summon or EBSCO tabs on the library home page [bgsu.edu/library].
+The "shortcut" is to search for the article title in Library Search on the library home page [bgsu.edu/library].

 1.Begin at the BGSU Libraries home page (bgsu.edu/library)